16th February 2026|In Latest News, Financial Issues

 In the case however, after the court signed the order, the wife did not take the necessary steps to activate the pension split.
 Despite repeated reminders from the husband’s lawyers, and even prior court deadlines, the wife remained uncooperative.

 In this case the judge ruled that, the wife’s refusal to put the PSO into effect was not just a delay — it was an obstruction.
 Further, the judge concluded that because of wife’s conduct and the husband’s worsening health and age, it was unfair to continue enforcing the pension split as originally ordered.
-In this case, the court therefore set aside the Pension Sharing Order meaning it was cancelled and made an order that the wife should pay some of the husband’s legal costs which were necessary in bringing the case back to court.
+In this case, the court therefore set aside the Pension Sharing Order meaning it was cancelled.
+The judge made an order that the wife should pay some of the husband’s legal costs.
+These costs were necessary in bringing the case back to court.

 This is a strong reminder that you cannot ignore a court order, especially about money or pensions.
-Delaying or refusing to act can lead to the order being cancelled and potentially losing benefits to which you are.
+Furthermore, delaying or refusing to act can lead to the order being cancelled.
+As a result, you may lose benefits to which you are entitled.

 Pensions aren’t like houses or bank accounts that can be used today; they protect your income in retirement.
 If you do not trigger your pension order, it will disrupt your retirement planning.
-In this case, the husband who was around 70 years old and had health issues, and couldn’t retire as planned because the pension share was stuck.
+In this case, the husband who was around 70 years old and had health issues, couldn’t retire as planned.
+This was because the pension share was stuck.

 This highlights that delays in implementing orders can have very real impacts on people’s quality of life.